Title: Playtime Is Over

 Dimensions: Variable

-Materials: Dancefloor with a sound sequence you can dance to, and 5000 packages of Mustard, Duck, and Soy Sauce on the floor to walk and dance on.
+Materials: Dancefloor with a sound sequence, and 5,000 packages of Mustard, Duck, and Soy Sauce placed on the floor to walk and dance on.

 Artist: Anne de Vries